Phillies’ Harper has broken thumb after being hit by pitch

-The team announced the injury to the reigning NL MVP, who will be out indefinitely.
+The team announced the reigning NL MVP will be out indefinitely.
 He will undergo further evaluation in the next few days.

-Harper checked his swing and the pitch from Snell rode inside and high toward his shoulder before hitting him on the outside of the left hand.
+Phillies general manager Dave Dombrowski, who traveled with the team on the road trip, said it was too early to determine if surgery will be needed.
+He added he wasn’t sure what type of fracture Harper had or where on his thumb the injury occurred.

+“We will put him on the injured list (Sunday),” Dombrowski said.
+“I was concerned at first he got hit in the face.
+I was concerned right off the bat because he is a tough guy and he walked off the field immediately.”

-As Harper was halfway to Philadelphia’s dugout, he angrily started yelling at Snell and motioning with his injured hand toward the Padres starting pitcher.
-Snell eventually shouted something back at Harper.
+As Harper was halfway to Philadelphia’s dugout, he angrily yelled at Snell and motioned with his hand at the Padres starting pitcher.
+Snell eventually shouted back at Harper.
 Many of the fans at Petco Park fans started to boo Harper after several seconds with Harper shouting at Snell.

-Harper then appeared to cool down and say, ”I know, I know” to Snell, acknowledging he knew the pitcher didn’t mean to hit him with the pitch.
+Harper then appeared to cool down and say, “I know, I know” to Snell, acknowledging that the pitcher didn’t mean to hit him with the pitch.

+“He knows (Snell) wasn’t trying to throw at him,” Dombrowski said.
+“It was just an emotional time.
+He has had bad luck — last year he was hit in the face and this year he has had a couple of injuries.”

 Harper, serving as the Phillies’ designated hitter, was replaced by Johan Camargo.